deepakjois/website/source/Ambedkar Reading List for Beginners.md

 ## Books

 ### Annihilation of Caste
 The best introduction to Ambedkar's writings is, no doubt, the seminal text [Annihilation of Caste][aoc].
 Written in the form of a speech, which was meant to be delivered at a conference that never happened (the irreverence of what Ambedkar was planning to say made the organisers uncomfortable enough to cancel the event outright), it is a scathing indictment of the caste system and a call for a revolution within Hindu society.
 Ambedkar covers a range of issues, from the problems and failures of the upper-caste Hindu reform movement, to the root causes of social inequality and discrimination among Hindus.
-His arguments are sharp, logical and incisive, and backed by numerous sources as well as creative analogies and examples.
+His arguments are sharp, logical and incisive, and backed by creative analogies and examples.

 [aoc]:http://ccnmtl.columbia.edu/projects/mmt/ambedkar/web/index.html